Our Founding Donor

 Frank H. McCourt, Jr. (C’75)

 Frank H. McCourt, Jr., is an accomplished business and sports leader, entrepreneur and philanthropist.
-He is the former owner of the Los Angeles Dodgers, the current owner of the French football club Olympique de Marseille, and Chairman and CEO of McCourt Global, a leader in building value through entrepreneurial, strategic and philanthropic investments.
+He is the former owner of the Los Angeles Dodgers, the current owner of the French football club Olympique de Marseille, and Executive Chairman at McCourt Global, a leader in building value through entrepreneurial, strategic and philanthropic investments.
 With family roots in real estate and construction dating back four generations to 1893, McCourt has achieved critical success over his 35+ year career, with initiatives ranging from the development of Boston’s Seaport to large, mixed-use projects in New York City, Miami, Austin and elsewhere.

 McCourt purchased the Los Angeles Dodgers in 2004 and guided the organization through several important initiatives, including the renovation of Dodger Stadium and the development of a new spring training facility at Camelback Ranch in Arizona.
 During his ownership, the Los Angeles Dodgers achieved victory in the postseason for the first time in 16 years.
 The team appeared in back-to-back National League Championship Series for the first time in 33 years.
 And for the first time ever, the Los Angeles Dodgers reached the playoffs in four of six seasons.
 In 2012, McCourt sold the team for $2.15 billion — the largest sale of a professional sports franchise in history.